spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 <%(TOC)%>
 # Get started
-## 2 - Get and build the SpatialOS Unreal Engine Fork
+## 2 - Get and build the SpatialOS Unreal Engine fork

 To use the SpatialOS GDK for Unreal, you first need to download and build the SpatialOS fork of Unreal Engine.